xPaw/PHP-Minecraft-Query/README.md

 Minecraft implements [Source RCON protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol), so I suggest using [PHP Source Query](https://github.com/xPaw/PHP-Source-Query-Class) library for your RCON needs.

 ## Example
+If the server has query enabled (`enable-query`, and it requires using a different port), then you can use `MinecraftQuery` to retrieve info about a server.
 ```php
 <?php
 	require __DIR__ . '/src/MinecraftQuery.php';